Creating data mart relationships

 - On Budget Architect (EB10.1), select a budget.

-- Click Data Mart Link and Line Items to OLAP Data Mart (EB35.1) displays.
+- Click Data Mart Link.
+The Line Items to OLAP Data Mart (EB35.1) is displayed.

 - Application Name